Repairing DoS Vulnerability of Real-World Regexes: Repair Algorithm

-Algorithm \ref{alg:repair} shows the high-level structure of our repair algorithm.
-The algorithm takes a possibly vulnerable regular expression $r$, a set of positive examples $P$, and a set of negative examples $N$ as input (line 1).
-Its output is a regular expression that satifies the \ltp{} and is consistent with $P$ and $N$.
+Algorithm \ref{alg:repair} shows the high-level structure of the repair algorithm.
+The algorithm takes a regex $r$, a set of positive examples $P$, and a set of negative examples $N$ as input.
+Its output is a regex that satisfies the \ltp{} condition and is consistent with $P$ and $N$.
+At a high level, our algorithm consists of the following four key components.

-At a high level, our algorithm consists of the following four key components. {\flushleft\bf Generate the initial template.} Our algorithm uses a priority queue \queue{}, which maintains all regular expression templates during the synthesis.
-A regular expression {\em template} \sstate{} is a regular expression that may contain a {\em hole} $\hole{}$ denoting a placeholder that is to be replaced by a concrete regular expression.
-It is formally defined by the following grammar:
+{\flushleft\bf Generate the initial template.} The priority queue \queue{} maintains regex templates.
+A {\em regex template} \sstate{} is a regex that may contain a {\em hole} $\hole{}$ denoting a placeholder that is to be replaced by a concrete regex.
+Its syntax is formally the extension of that of regexes (cf.~Section~\ref{sec:regex}) and is defined by: $r ::= \cdots \mid \hole{}$.
+To distinguish, we will use $\sstate{}$ to range over regex templates and reserve $r$ for concrete regexes.

-Initially, our algorithm initializes \queue{} to contain the regular expression given as the input (line 2).
-The priority queue \queue{} ranks its elements by the distance defined in Section \ref{sec:problem} so that templates closest to the input expression are placed at the head of the queue.
+The queue \queue{} is initialized by pushing the input regex (line 1). \queue{} ranks its elements by the distance defined in Section \ref{sec:problem} so that templates closer to the input regex are placed before.
+Due to this, \tool{} outputs a regex that satisfies condition (4) of \ltp{} repair problem, i.e., the regex is minimal.

+{\flushleft\bf Pruning by approximations.} The algorithm next retrieves and removes a template $\sstate$ from the head of \queue{} (line 3), and applies the {\it feasibility check} to the template (line 4).
+The feasibility check is introduced by~\cite{10.1145/3093335.2993244} for pure regexes.
+It is known to substantially reduce the search space and is also used in subsequent works on PBE regex synthesis and repair~\cite{10.1145/3360565, DBLP:journals/corr/abs-1908-03316}.
+We extend the idea with the support for the real-world features.